 Importance of cervical screening

-- A woman's best protection against developing cervical cancer is having regular cervical smear tests.
-A cervical smear test is a screening test to find abnormal changes in the cells of the cervix.
+- a woman's best protection against cervical cancer is having regular cervical smear tests.
+These are screening tests to find abnormal changes in the cells of the cervix

-- The vaccine does not protect against all HPV types; therefore, women who have been immunised must still continue to have smear tests.
+- vaccination does not protect against all HPV types - therefore, women who have been immunised must still continue to have smear tests.

-- The HPV vaccine is free.
-It is offered to boys and girls in year 7 or 8 at school.
+- the HPV vaccine is free and is offered to boys and girls in year 7 or 8 at school.
 The vaccine protects against the 9 most common types of HPV but it doesn't cover all of them.
 To find our more about HPV visit health.govt.nz.

 Start to screen

 Cervical cancer is one of the easiest cancers to prevent – as long as we detect the cell changes that cause it, early.
 And guess what?
 New Zealand has one of the best cervical screening programmes in the world to help you.